ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/protected_characteristics.md

 Age discrimination might be against to a person belonging to a particular age group (eg 20-year-olds) or a range of ages (eg 60 to 80-year-olds).

 ###Gender reassignment
-It is unlawful to discriminate against someone due to their gender reassignment.
+You can't discriminate against someone because of their gender reassignment.
 This includes where someone:

-* is proposing to undergo gender reassignment or
+* is proposing to undergo gender reassignment
-* is currently undergoing gender reassignment or
+* is currently undergoing gender reassignment
 * has already undergone (or partially undergone) the process of gender reassignment

 ###Pregnancy or maternity